ellonamac/MemDia/notes/README.md

 Usually represents a variable (or array element).

-* Constructor takes one line of code
+* Constructor takes one line of source code
 * Special case: String literal
-* Special case: Array literal
+* Special case: Array literal (value is array of SmallBox)
 * Special case: Array element ("__" in name)

 Attribute    | Description